AndrewZalesky/lnm_nulls/README.md

 ## Localized differences in the presence of global spatial correlation

 An example is provided to demonstrate that localized differences can be present between two maps despite high spatial correlation between them (r>0.8).
+We first generate two highly correlated maps on a circular domain with spatial autocorrelation.
+We then add a difference between the two maps at a region comprising 20% of the circular domain's area.
+We show that despite a striking difference, the two maps remain highly correlated.

-- **test_corr.m** is a script to generate smoothed maps and introduce spatial correlation
+- **test_corr.m** is a script that generates the maps, performs spatial correlation between and generates a figure.
+- **permutatation_null.m** generates a null distribution for the spatial correlation coeffcient by regenerating samples of the image with the same level of spatial autocorrelation but without any systematic correlation between the two maps.

+Email: azalesky@unimelb.edu.au

 <br><br>